jessfss/Clean_US_Census_Data_R/README.md

 ## How to Run

 1. Place all `states_*.csv` files in your working directory.
-2. Open and run `notebook.Rmd` or a corresponding R script.
+2. Open and run the corresponding R script.
 3. Follow the logical cleaning steps outlined to transform the raw census data into a clean `us_census` data frame.

 ## Data Output